Jimmy99/beedoc/en-US/mvc/model/transaction.md

 // transaction process
 ...
 ...
-// All the query which are using o Ormer in this process are in the transaction if SomeError {
+// All the queries which use o Ormer in this process are included the transaction if SomeError {
 	err = o.Rollback()
 } else {